 Nonprofits are encouraged to adopt spending policies that are not only aligned with donor intent but also flexible enough to accommodate economic changes, thereby preserving the endowment's principal over time.
 In addition, UPMIFA also includes provisions for improving financial reporting practices by nonprofit organizations.
 Institutions are required to prepare annual financial reports and provide them to the regulatory agencies that oversee them upon request.

-In summary, UPMIFA is a law designed to protect the assets of nonprofit organizations by ensuring that they are managed in a prudent manner, as well as to improve transparency and accountability in financial reporting practices.
+In summary, UPMIFA is an act designed to protect the assets of nonprofit organizations by ensuring that they are managed in a prudent manner, as well as to improve transparency and accountability in financial reporting practices.

 Discussions on prudent and sustainable endowment management and generational equity underscore the need for nonprofits to adjust their policies.
 This ensures the endowment's long-term value, especially during economic uncertainty.
 The goal is that future beneficiaries receive equivalent value, accounting for inflation and changes in economic conditions, without compromising the fund's longevity.